tna76874/hdhweg-nextcloud/README.md

 Set the variable `letsencrypt_email` to your mailadress.
 You don't want your students to have bad warning messages on your nice websites once your letsencrypt certificates expired.

 Set `main_domain` to the domain that points at your VM.
-Be sure, that the subdomain `nc` points to your VM.

 ### Run